magicJack as a Home Phone Service??

-Are you considering using an IP phone company such as magicJack for your home phone service?
-You should first ask whether your internet connection is adequate for Voice over Internet Protocol (or VoIP).
+Are you considering using an Internet based phone company such as magicJack for your home phone service?
+You should first ask whether your internet connection is good enough for phone calls.
+If you use the Internet to make and receive phone calls, you're using Voice over Internet Protocol, or VoIP.

 VoIP is not for anyone who has dial up service or who is using a satellite dish for an internet connection.
 Dial up service isn’t fast enough to carry ‘real time’ audio, and there’s nothing quite so disheartening as trying to call home – only to hear static.

-Satellite internet services are not good candidates for VoIP either, as your signal has to travel to a satellite – which is 22,000 miles above the earth – then bounce back to your dish.
+Satellite internet services are not good candidates for VoIP either.
+The signal has to travel to a satellite which is 22,000 miles above the earth – then bounce back to your dish.
 The signal travels fast, but the distance is so great there are significant lags in the conversation.
 If that wasn’t bad enough, satellite services are only speedy in one direction – from the provider’s dish to yours.
-Any signal sent back to the provider is much slower, and your conversation would end in static, just as if you had dial up service.
+Any signal sent back to the provider is much slower, and you'd find a lot of silent gaps in your conversation.